AllenInstitute/AllenSDK/doc_template/index.rst

 What's New - 2.10.2
 -----------------------------------------------------------------------
-- Adds restriction to disallow hdmf version 2.5.0 which accidentally introduced a major version breaking change
+- Adds restriction to require hdmf version to be strictly less than 2.5.0 which accidentally introduced a major version breaking change

 What's New - 2.10.2